emmett-framework/emmett/docs/routing.md

 ### Path

 The `path` parameter is the first and the most important parameter you can pass to `route`.
-In fact, it tells weppy which URL should the function been exposed on; still, you've seen from the code that `path` is `None` by default.
+In fact, it tells Emmett which URL should the function been exposed on; still, you've seen from the code that `path` is `None` by default.
 What does this mean?
 Simply, when you don't pass the `path` parameter to route, it will route your function on the URL with the same name of your function.